JBakers/jvc-convert/README.md

 - ffmpeg with video codec support (libx265 for CPU, VAAPI for GPU)
 - exiftool (`sudo apt install libimage-exiftool-perl`)
 - bc (`sudo apt install bc`)
+- (Dev only) shellcheck is optional; not required to run the script

 ### Optional (for faster GPU encoding)
 - VAAPI support: Intel Media Driver or MESA VAAPI